bensheldon/island94-jekyll/_posts/2023-01-22-how-goodjob-s-cron-does-distributed-locks.md

 Yes!
 I've received lots of positive feedback in the year+ since GoodJob's cron moved to a unique index locking strategy.
 From the application perspective, there's much less enqueueing latency using a unique index than when using advisory locks.
 And from the developer's perspective, it does _just work_ without additional configuration beyond the schedule.

+The main benefit is that the strategy is _optimistic_.
+GoodJob just goes for it and lets the database's unique indexing and built-in locks sort it out.
+That allows removing the application-level locking and querying and branching logic in the GoodJob client; only handling the potential `ActiveRecord::RecordNotUnique` exception is necessary.

 Using a unique index does require preserving the job records for a bit after the jobs have been performed.
 Otherwise, poor clock synchronization across processes could lead to a duplicate job being inserted again if the job has already been performed and removed from the table/index.
 Fortunately, preserving job records should not be too burdensome because GoodJob will [automatically clean them up](https://github.com/bensheldon/good_job/blob/994ecff5323bf0337e10464841128fda100750e6/README.md#monitor-and-preserve-worked-jobs) too.

 Lastly, one goal of writing this is the hope/fear that a Database Administrator will tell me this is a terrible strategy and provide a better one.
 Until that happens, I have confidence GoodJob's cron is good.
 [I'd love your feedback!](https://github.com/bensheldon/good_job/discussions/806)

+**Edit:** In an earlier version of this post, I mixed up "optimistic" and "pessimistic" locking; that has been corrected.